semmi88/semmi88.github.io/blog_posts/llm_eval.md

 So a language model cannot graduate high school in Romania.
 Or at least not yet.
 Phew, that's reassuring.
 But let's imagine for a moment that it could.
 Let's assume that next year or the year after, the same evaluation will result in test scores of 99%.

 What would that mean?
 Would language models be smarter than high school students?
 Not necessarily.
 Is a calculator smarter than me, because it can calculate the nth root of a number, which I could not?
 Standardized tests offer a common way to evaluate and rank students, but just as any kind of evaluation, they are not perfect.
-They are a tool to measure some skills, because the education system needs to somehow rank students, but they do not measure all skills.
+They are a tool to measure some skills, because the education system needs to somehow rank and grade students, but they do not measure all skills.

 But is there any value in making students write an exam, which could be aced by a language model?
 There might be some value to it still.
 Is there any value in learning and playing chess, even though the very best players (by far) are computer algorithms?
 Chess is still a popular game with a huge fanbase, and playing chess improves skills which can be used in other areas of life (focus ability, pattern matching, memorisation).
 The same way, exams where language models are superior, could still be beneficial to sharpen skills for us, little humans.